Urine Test May Accurately Detect Bladder Cancer Recurrence

 Researchers form France recently conducted a clinical study to determine the accuracy of detecting recurrent bladder cancer through a urine test that detects MSI.
 Previous studies have indicated that MSI appeared effective at initially detecting bladder cancer, but clinical studies evaluating the effectiveness of MSI in detecting recurrent bladder cancer had not been conducted.
 This study included 47 patients who had already been diagnosed with superficial bladder cancer and received treatment.
 Urine samples to test for MSI were done prior to the patients’ initial and follow-up cystoscopies for 12 to 48 months.
 MSI testing accurately identified 12 of the 13 cancer recurrences.
 Furthermore, MSI testing detected the cancer recurrences several months before detection was possible with cystoscopy.

 These researchers concluded that MSI testing through a urine test appears to accurately detect cancer recurrences in patients treated for superficial bladder cancer.
 Future clinical trials will undoubtedly further reveal the clinical role of MSI testing either for initial screening and/or testing for bladder cancer or for the detection of cancer recurrences.
 Patients treated for superficial bladder cancer may wish to speak with their physician about the risks and benefits of participating in a clinical trial further evaluating MSI or other novel screening approaches.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (cancer.gov).

 Reference: Amira N, Mourah S, Rozet F, et al. Non-invasive molecular detection of bladder cancer recurrence.